Department of Health Behavior (GRAD)

 Public Health, Master's Program (M.P.H.) — Global Health Concentration

 Our signature philosophy is that there is no difference between global health and public health.
 Designed to train professionals to solve public health problems locally and globally, the Global Health concentration provides students with skills to advance the health and well-being of populations in diverse global settings.
-Students will gain skills in the development, implementation, and evaluation of public health programs and projects that are aligned with local culture, contexts, and resources.
+Students will gain skills in the development, implementation, and evaluation of public health programs and projects that are aligned with diverse cultures, contexts, and resources.
 This concentration is available only in a residential format.

-The Global Health concentration is designed for a broad range of professionals from a variety of disciplines who are interested in working on public health problems in resource-constrained settings outside the United States, or with foreign or vulnerable populations who face challenges to health because of similar resource constraints in the U.S. and other wealthy nations.
+Hosted by the Gillings School’s Departments of Environmental Sciences and Engineering, Health Behavior, Maternal and Child Health, and Public Health Leadership Program, the Global Health concentration is designed for a broad range of professionals from a variety of disciplines who are interested in working on public health problems in resource-constrained settings outside the United States, or with foreign or vulnerable populations who face challenges to health because of similar resource constraints in the U.S. and other wealthy nations.
 Graduates in this concentration will be equipped to make immediate contributions to government agencies, nonprofits, private sector companies, research institutes, universities and international organizations.
 Students can take advantage of the many global health organizations located in the Research Triangle Park area bordering the University of North Carolina.
-We have close partnerships with organizations such as FHI360, RTI and IntraHealth International in addition to broad contacts with health departments in North Carolina and relationships with diverse research and practice institutions worldwide.
-Through these connections, we will provide students with opportunities to apply knowledge gained in the classroom to real-world problems.
-The concentration is hosted by the Gillings School’s Departments of Environmental Sciences and Engineering, Health Behavior, Maternal and Child Health, and Public Health Leadership and Practice.
+We have close partnerships with organizations such as FHI360, RTI and CFK Africa in addition to broad contacts with health departments in North Carolina and relationships with diverse research and practice institutions worldwide.
+Through these connections, we will provide you with opportunities to apply knowledge gained in the classroom to real-world problems.

 Course Requirements